-TVG is offering a $200 risk-free bet for new customers through March 19.
-To take advantage, sign up for an account and use the TVG promo code LSRTVG.
+TVG is offering a promo: get your first single-horse win wager up to $200 back if you lose.
+To take advantage, sign up for an account and use the TVG promo code 200TVG.

-Fine print specifies that you must use the “risk-free bet” within 15 days of creating your account.
+Fine print specifies that you must use the bet within 15 days of creating your account.
 Also, you must deposit money to wager.
 You cannot place exotic bets, so only single-horse and win bets.
 Win bet portions of win/place/show wagers will be refunded if the bet loses.

 In summary, here is a potential TVG Saudi Cup freeroll scenario.

 Say you open an account on TVG, deposit up to $200, and place a win bet on a single horse of up to $200.
 If your horse wins, you collect the winnings.
 If you lose, your bet will be refunded as a bonus.
 If you lose and your bet is refunded, you must use the bonus within 30 days.

 According to TVG, you will have to wait until the day before the Saudi Cup to wager on the race.

 The Saudi Cup has a maximum field of 14 entrants.